garrandall/popular-music-data/tracks/juice-lizzo.md

 ---

 Mirror, mirror on the wall
-Don't say it 'cause I know I'm cute (Ooh, baby)
+Don't say it 'cause I know I'm cute (Oh, baby)
 Louis down to my drawers
-LV all on my shoes (Ooh, baby)
+LV all on my shoes (Oh, baby)
 I be drippin' so much sauce
-Gotta been looking like RAGÃ (Ooh, baby)
+Gotta been looking like RAGÃ (Oh, baby)
 Lit up like a crystal ball
 That's cool, baby, so is you
 That's how I roll